Two Days in Moab, Utah a Detailed Itinerary

 You’ll be perfectly positioned for both an early morning and a stunning sunset on the first day of this itinerary.
 There are only 54 sites, and you’ll need to book your spot as early as humanly possible.

 The Expedition Lodge: This is a mid-range motel-style place to stay in the heart of Moab.
-It’s a perfect location, just off of Highway 191 (the main road through Moab) and within walking distance of all sorts of shops and restaurants.
+It’s a perfect location, just off Highway 191 (the main road through Moab) and within walking distance of all sorts of shops and restaurants.
 Rooms are simple and spacious, and there’s a pool and an arcade room onsite.

 Curio Collection by Hilton: Just across the road in a similar location to the Expedition Lodge, this is a beautiful boutique hotel.
 Rooms are modern, and you can choose between one and two beds, depending on the size of your group.
 It has an onsite restaurant and an outdoor pool for you to enjoy when you’re not out and about exploring Moab and the surrounding area.